In Benghazi testimony, Petraeus says al Qaeda role known early

 WASHINGTON (Reuters) - Former CIA Director David Petraeus told Congress on Friday that he and the spy agency had sought to make clear from the outset that September’s deadly attack on the U.S. diplomatic mission in Benghazi, Libya, involved an al Qaeda affiliate, lawmakers said.

-Petraeus told lawmakers that “there were extremists in the group” that launched the attack on the diplomatic mission, describing them as affiliates of al Qaeda and other groups, said Representative C.A.
-Dutch Ruppersberger, the top Democrat on the House of Representatives Intelligence Committee.
+Petraeus told lawmakers “there were extremists in the group” that launched the attack on the diplomatic mission, describing them as affiliates of al Qaeda and other groups, said Representative C.A.
+Dutch Ruppersberger, the top Democrat on the House of Representatives intelligence committee.

 “The fact is that he clarified it,” Ruppersberger said.